Making a Will - common questions

 Many people significantly underestimate their assets.
 Our Will Planner can help you work out exactly what you have to leave, and help you when preparing to write your Will.

 Can Cancer Research UK help me write my Will?

-If you are over 55 you can use our Free Will Service, which allows you to write a new simple Will or update an existing one free of charge.
+Use our Free Will Service to write a new simple Will or update an existing one free of charge.
 Find out more about the Free Will Service.

 Q. What type of gift can I leave Cancer Research UK?